bigdata-i523/sample-hid000/paper1/README.md

 Compiling the Review
 --------------------

-Once your paper has been reviewed you will find a review.tx, a issue.tex and a bibtex-error.tex file in your directory.
+Once your paper has been reviewed you will find a review.tex, a issue.tex and a bibtex-error.tex file in your directory.
 With these files you can create the review.pdf file with the command